 - Rice-filled heating pad: Once it’s cooled enough to not burn, there is no risk of the heat increasing, so this is a good choice.

 - Warm washcloth: It will need to be warmed often, as it won’t retain heat long, but the moist heat can really help.

 - Onion: Yes, really!
 Bake for 20 minutes, with the skin on, slice in half and cool until it won’t burn.
 Hold the cut side against the ear until it is no longer warm.
 It also helps heal the infection.
 (Update: check the bottom of this post for more on onions and ear infections!)

 Heal the infection

 *Safety Tip*: If there is any puss coming out of the ear, that means the ear drum is perforated (it tore, due to the pressure).
 It will heal, but DO NOT put anything at all inside an ear that is perforated.
 I will explain alternatives for perforated ear drums.

-- Lavender essential oil: Rub a few drops of lavender essential oil(make sure it’s a high quality oil, like the one from Mountain Rose Herbs) behind the ear.
+- Lavender essential oil: Rub a few drops of lavender essential oil(make sure it’s a high quality and organic oil) behind the ear.
 It helps to heal the infection, but it also relieves pain (try it the next time you get burnt!).
 Start just behind the ear and gently rub down along the path that the Eustachian tube follows.
 From where my finger is in the first picture, gently follow the curve of the jaw, like the second picture.
 This, along with the heat, helped quickly.

 - Ear drop oil: Garlic and mullein oil is highly effective in speeding up the process of healing.
 If you like, you can buy it ready-made in most health food stores, but here’s what to do if you’re making it yourself.